HsuShunLae/Automated-Container-deployment-and-Administration-in-the-cloud/README.md

 A valid Dockerfile in the repository.

-SSH connection to the target AWS EC2 instance configured under Azure DevOps service connections.
+SSH connection to the target AWS EC2 instance configured in GitHub secrets.

 AWS EC2 instance's security group must allow port 22 (SSH) and port 80 (HTTP).